AC Refrigerant Leak Repair in San Antonio, TX

 The bursts of fresh air inside come from the AC refrigerant evaporating once it meets the warm air inside the indoor AC unit.
 In a functioning system, the AC’s coils are enclosed loops, and normal AC function doesn’t “spend” refrigerant, meaning that the initial fill during installation ideally lasts forever.
 However, the evaporator and condenser coils can spring a leak.

 Most property owners tend to overlook the need for regular AC maintenance until they require a refrigerant leak repair.
 Considering the high cost of repairing a refrigerant leak, it’s crucial to always keep an eye on this system.
-A refrigerant leak repair requires the attention of a licensed HVAC technician to assess the situation and provide the best solution for a home AC leak repair.
+A refrigerant leak repair requires the attention of a licensed technician to assess the situation and provide the best solution for a home AC leak repair.

 Once the AC starts leaking refrigerant, it won’t work optimally, and it takes longer for the air inside the home to cool down.
 In the summer, an AC refrigerant leak can be incredibly frustrating.
 At Above & Beyond Air Conditioning & Heating, our team understands the discomfort of a poorly functioning AC.
 Our team provides reliable and trustworthy Freon leak repair services and assures swift response timelines.